-"Well it all began in the mind of a gifted child…” was the opening bar of the verse that introduced LadyTwist to the world as the quick-witted, rapid-spitting female MC from Chicago, on Vh1’s Miss Rap Supreme (a reality television series that set out to find the next great female MC).
+"Well it all began in the mind of a gifted child", was the opening bar of the verse that introduced Lady Twist: The Lyrical Storyteller to the world as the quick-witted, charismatic lyricist from Chicago on Egotrip's Miss Rap Supreme.

 Twist's four-episode run on Miss Rap Supreme led to a job as a radio personality at WBEZ in Chicago where she met comedians Vanessa Fraction and Brian Babylon.
 The two well-known comics mentored the then 22 year old in the infant stages of her promising comedy career.
 However, the death of Twist's father in 2011 took a devastating toll on the young entertainer, leading to an abrupt and unexplained hiatus from the spotlight.

 During her bereavement, the former award-winning Journalist completed two novels: “The Silent Treatment” and “Daddy’s Little Girl” under the pen name Rico J. Both titles are now available on Amazon, and everywhere books are sold.
 By popular demand, a sequel to "The Silent Treatment" is currently in development, and the storyline is expected to span a trilogy.

 In addition to writing novels, Lady Twist is currently working on her first studio album: "The Lyrical Storyteller".
 The album boasts production by up-and-coming Chicago hybrid-producer Smokey Fresh, and a more animated, but mature lyricist in Lady Twist.
 The first single, "Smoke" featuring Smokey Fresh and Nee Marie, is now available on all streaming platforms.